UNCITRAL and Reform of Investment Dispute Settlement

 - March 2019: IISD publishes report from its 12th Annual Forum of Developing Country Investment Negotiators, including an annex on possible outcomes of the UNCITRAL process, as well as a special ITN article on the “other matters” discussion under Phase 2.

-- March 2019: IISD, in partnership with the South Centre, the Columbia Center on Sustainable Investment (CCSI) and the Friedrich Ebert Foundation organize strategy meeting in Geneva on UNCITRAL reform process.
+- March 2019: IISD, in partnership with the South Centre, CCSI, and the Friedrich Ebert Foundation organize strategy meeting in Geneva on UNCITRAL reform process.

 - February 2019: IISD, South Centre, and Government of Colombia hold 12th Annual Forum of Developing Country Investment Negotiators, with the theme of “Shifting International Investment Law Toward Sustainable Development: Strategies for renegotiation, reform and defence” and dedicated sessions on the UNCITRAL process to reform ISDS.